 What could be better than a traditional dinner with a view of Helsinki Cathedral?!
-Savotta Rivantola is located right in the heart of Senate Square and many of their tables have a jaw dropping view of the cities iconic attraction.
+Savotta Rivantola is located right in the heart of Senate Square and many of its tables have a jaw-dropping view of the city’s iconic attraction.

 They do have a classic set menu which is typically Finnish.
 You’ll start off with a ‘taste of Finland’ platter which had reindeer sausage, bear salami, caviare, traditional Karelian pastries or Karjalanpiirakat, Leipäjuusto (more cheese) and lingonberries!
 It was mouthwateringly delicious.